Series Of Car Chases In San Fernando Valley Ends With Two Arrests, One At Large

-Los Angeles had a wild night of car chases as several different suspects led authorities across the city in a series of high speed pursuits.
+Los Angeles had a wild night of car chases as several different suspects led authorities across the city in a series of high-speed pursuits.
 The night ended with several arrests, but one driver managed to avoid authorities and escape the pursuit.

 The first chase started at 8pm, as reported by ABC 7.
 The pursuit started near Van Nuys, with two people tearing through the Valley in a white Dodge marked with Arizona license plates.
 The suspects led police north on the 405 before hooking east on the 118 freeway.
 The car was being followed by both police vehicles and helicopters.